soligen2010/dspmeterv1/README.md

 ```
 ### Code Reorganization and Streamlining
 I was changing so much that I went ahead and did a major re-structuring and stream-lining of the code.
 This is too much to fully detail in the summary.
 You will see many more files and some
 functionality is now encapsulated in classes.
-I personally find this type of code structure and organization easier to deal with.
+I personally find this type of code structure and organization easier to work with.

 ### Thread Safety
 There were thread safety issues between the main loop and the I2C interrupt routines.
 Most notably certain I2C commands could take over the ADC at the same time the main loop was doing a FFT.